 Anyone arrested on DWI or DUI charges, whether an in-state or out-of-state driver, should consult with experienced counsel to defend and respond to the serious charges.

-It is common for drivers charged with a DWI or DUI to believe the easiest way out is to accept the fines, penalties and suspension of their drivers’ license; however, before you make any decision, it is wise to consult a DWI and DUI defense attorney.
+If you are facing a DWI or DUI, you might believe the easiest way out is to accept the fines, penalties and suspension of their drivers’ license.
+However, before you make any decision, it is wise to consult a DWI and DUI defense attorney.

 At Puff, Sierzega & MacFeeters, our experienced attorneys will build strong defenses to DWI and DUI charges to ensure that your rights and interests are fully and adequately protected.